AdemFr/telebot_cloudrun_template/README.md

 This repo gives a minimal example for how to run a telegram bot using webhooks on cloud run.

 The main reason to do so if cost effectiveness, because one has to only pay for the CPU time that actually handles requests instead of constantly having to run a server which polls for updates.
-In order to do this, we need to enable scaling to 0 instanced of our app, so that it only wakes up when a request comes in.
+In order to do this, we need to enable scaling to 0 instances of our app, so that it only scales up when requests come in.

 ## Setup

-1. Create a new google cloud project
-2. Get an API token from the telegram Botfather (https://t.me/BotFather)
+1. Get an API token from the telegram [BotFather](https://t.me/BotFather)
-3. Make sure you write your own `.env` file and put it into the root of this directory
+2. Make sure you write your own `.env` file and put it into the root of this directory
     ```
     # .env
     TOKEN=<TELEGRAM API TOKEN>